 You can create appointments specifically for your teen with reminders so they don’t forget.
 You can also share lists and notes among the entire family.
 Best of all you don’t all have to be on the same email platform.
 Add Grandma or your next door neighbor when you need them and delete them when you don’t.

 Life360 Family Locator

 Both of my girls have an activity (or two) every weekday after school.
 That makes for a ton of conflicts in our schedule and mama can’t be two places at one time.
-We changed Olivia’s dance school so that she is able to walk to class after school.
-She is now responsible for her own schedule and her own transportation.
-So we got her a cell phone for safety.
+One year we were able to change Olivia’s dance school so she could walk to class after school.
+That same year we bought her a cell phone for safety.

-She has an iPhone and I’m #TeamAndroid all the way.
-In order to keep track of her whereabouts, we downloaded the Life360 Family Locator App.
-It sends alerts when she arrives and leaves the places she frequents.
-I have peace of mind knowing that I can track her wherever she goes.
-She can even track Harold and me to see where we are…or how late we will be to pick her up.
+All my teens have iPhones and I’m #TeamAndroid all the way.
+In order to keep track of their whereabouts, we downloaded the Life360 Family Locator App.
+It sends alerts when your teen arrives and leaves the places they frequents.
+I have peace of mind knowing that I can track them wherever she goes.
+And they can even track Harold and me to see where we are…or how late we will be to pick her up.
 It happens.